Trump Spent His Holiday Weekend Bolstering His Loser Routine

 Trump attacked Georgia’s GOP governor, Brian Kemp, and said he was “ashamed” he ever endorsed him

-The president complained to Bartiromo that Kemp, who Trump endorsed in his race against Democrat Stacey Abrams in 2018, has “done absolutely nothing” to help him steal the election.
+The president complained to Bartiromo that Kemp, whom Trump endorsed in his race against Democrat Stacey Abrams in 2018, has “done absolutely nothing” to help him steal the election.

 Trump complained about “massive dumps”